 Boil all ingredients for about eight to 10 minutes.
 Then, strain until smooth.
 Add water until you see the resemblance of warmed honey.

 Teaspoons of Delight

-A few tips to keep in mind are choosing what flour to use.
-If you want a more stable pastry, bread flour is your answer.
+A few tips to keep in mind as you are choosing what flour to use: If you want a more stable pastry, bread flour is your answer.
 If you are up for a challenge of a great chef, try a choux pastry dough characterized by its airy nature.